-The governance structure for national elections in the United States entails divided authority on a vertical basis national, state and local governments as well as on a horizontal basis at the national level Congress, the resident and the courts.
-Most elect administration matters are actually decided by local government authorities, subject to state oversight and only limited statutory direction from Congress.
+The governance structure for national elections in the United States entails divided authority on a vertical basis among national, state and local governments as well as on a horizontal basis at the national level among Congress, the president and the courts.
+Most electoral administration matters are actually decided by local government authorities, subject to state oversight and only limited statutory direction from Congress.
 This highly decentralized approach may increase responsiveness to local circumstances, but this comes at the cost of a lack of consistency and national standards.

-Congress has chosen to create two based on bipartisan membership.
-Both have been rendered dysfunctional by partisan and ideological infighting among members, to take decisions on key issues.
-The bipartisan commission model involves the risk that commissioners will understand their role is to act as partisan representatives, especially when contentious issues arise.
+Congress has chosen to create two EMBs based on bipartisan membership.
+Both have been rendered dysfunctional by partisan and ideological infighting among EAC members, and they are unable to take decisions on key issues.
+The bipartisan commission model involves the risk that commissioners will understand that their role is to act as partisan representatives, especially when contentious issues arise.
 Even when commissioners have background education and experience relevant to positions in the two agencies, there is the risk that parties, advocacy organizations, the media and the public will perceive them as neither independent nor objective in their interpretation and enforcement of campaign finance laws.

-he internal divisions and stalled decision-making that have impaired the effectiveness of the tw national commissions reflect the wider divisions in American political life and should not be attributed to the commission model per se.
-As other studies make clear, commissions can be designed and operate in an independent and impartial manner if they are sufficiently insulated against political pressures.
+But the internal divisions and stalled decision-making that have impaired the effectiveness of the two national commissions reflect the wider divisions in American political life and should not be attributed to the commission model per se.
+As other case studies make clear, commissions can be designed and operate in an independent and impartial manner if they are sufficiently insulated against political pressures.

 In the current condition of deadlock and stalled activities, the commissions are focused on the short term.
-However, there are some obvious medium and longer-term issues they must eventually confront.
+However, there are some obvious medium- and longer-term issues that they must eventually confront.
 In the case of the FEC:

-Dealing with consequences of a series of court cases, particularly the Citizens United v.
-FEC decision by the Supreme Court in 2010, that significantly changed the regulatory environment by removing restrictions on political spending by corporations, associations and labour unions
+Dealing with the consequences of a series of court cases, particularly the Citizens United v.
+FEC decision by the Supreme Court in 2010, that significantly changed the regulatory environment by removing restrictions on political spending by corporations, associations and labour unions.

-The need to improve public access to information about how campaign funds are raised and spent
+The need to improve public access to information about how campaign funds are raised and spent.

-ncourag voluntary compliance with FECA requirements educational outreach and information
+Encouraging voluntary compliance with FECA requirements by carrying out educational outreach and distributing information.

 Recruiting and retaining top executive talent and a committed workforce.

-In the case of EAC, it is facing a fight for its ongoing existence and must make the case that federal subsidies and support to state and local governments is legitimate and represents an ongoing need. most recent strategic plan emphasizes the need to communicate to a wide range of stakeholders. onitoring and reporting on the use of federal subsidies uilding public confidence in integrity by testing and certifying voting systems to improve accessibility and security.
+In the case of the EAC, it is facing a fight for its ongoing existence and must make the case that federal subsidies and support to state and local governments is legitimate and represents an ongoing need.
+Its most recent strategic plan emphasizes the need to communicate its activities and accomplishments to a wide range of stakeholders.
+Two other objectives are monitoring and reporting on the use of federal subsidies as well as building public confidence in its integrity by testing and certifying voting systems to improve accessibility and security.

 Conclusions

-Our studies that there is no simple institutional to the challenges inherent in ensuring independent, professional elect management while also preserving accountability and responsiveness.
-In practice, there are no perfect and no perfect elections.
+Our case studies show that there is no simple institutional solution to the challenges inherent in ensuring independent, professional electoral management while also preserving accountability and responsiveness.
+In practice, there are no perfect EMBs and no perfect elections.
 Therefore, when assessing the effectiveness of electoral governance arrangements and administration practices, it is more realistic to examine performance and outcomes across multiple dimensions and over time.

-Another integrating theme of this study is that modifications to election machinery will not work if so-called reforms neglect the wider configuration of power within the political system and the incentivesdisincentives that shape the behaviours of various institutions and actors, especially political parties and politicians.
+Another integrating theme of this study is that modifications to election machinery will not work if so-called reforms neglect the wider configuration of power within the political system and the incentives and disincentives that shape the behaviours of various institutions and actors, especially political parties and politicians.